Jivdaya Charitable Trust: Save The Birds campaign

-JCT started this campaign because it noted many fatalities of birds during the Uttarayan festival as a result of collisions with kite strings.
+JCT started this campaign because it noted many fatalities of birds during the Makar Sankranti festival as a result of collisions with kite strings.
 Ahmedabad is the heartland of this traditional kite flying festival.
+(The festival is locally called Uttarayana, although Uttarayana also has a slightly different meaning - the six month period between the winter and summer solstices).
 The organisation suggests that people fly their kites later in the day, rather than early in the morning when birds are flying out in search of food.

 Jivdaya invites a force of 50 veterinarians every year during the festival of Uttarayan, from across India and other countries.
 Among the species rescued in recent years have been various endangered and migratory birds.

 JCT spends around 8 to 9 lakhs (US$12,000) on this campaign every year.
 This money goes to housing for visiting veterinarians, medical equipment and medicine.

 During 2017 Jivdaya attended to more than 2,390 birds in Ahmedabad, approximately 490 of which died.
 In January 2019, JCT recorded 100 bird fatalities before Uttarayan even started.
 It treated around 945 birds during 14 and 15 January 2019 alone.
 The effort involved around 300 volunteers.

 Vultures, which are already endangered because of the veterinary drug diclofenac, are of particular concern.
 The eggs of the critically endangered white-rumped vulture hatch in January, so during the kite-flying season the birds are scouting for food for their fledglings at least three times a day.

 Birds whose feathers are damaged or clipped, for reasons including but not limited to collisions with kite strings, can now be treated with feather implants.
 JCT pioneered the technique in 2018.
 It is performed under anaesthesia.